I am a graduate student pursuing a Master of Science degree at the University of Maryland, College Park,

 - Implemented three different methods to estimate, at the receiver, the precoder matrix used by an LTE

-transmitter, namely – Blind equalization using MCMA/AMA, Hypothesis testing and using Cluster Variance.
+transmitter, namely – Blind equalization using MCMA/AMA, Maximum Likelihood hypothesis testing and using Cluster Variance.

 - Observed a favorable trade-off between error performance and computation complexity with a simplified